 The products covered in this standard shall comply with the Food Safety and Standards (Contaminants, Toxins, and Residues) Regulations, 2011 and shall conform to the microbiological requirements specified in Appendix B of these regulations.

 Packaging and Labelling

-The products shall comply with the packaging and labelling requirements specified in the Food Safety and Standards (Packaging and Labelling), Regulations, 2011and shall also apply to the pre-packaged product.
+The products shall comply with the packaging and labeling requirements specified in the Food Safety and Standards (Packaging and Labelling), Regulations, 2011and shall also apply to the pre-packaged product.

-Besides the above packaging and labelling requirement for
+Besides the above packaging and labeling requirement for

 - frozen products a display on the label must mention that the product (name) shall be stored at -18°C or lower